Our Life Plan Program focuses on long term support for those working AND in college, university or trade school!

 Working at least 20 hours per week

 Attending a college, university or trade school, or Institution of Higher Education (IHE) accredited by the state of Kentucky or Indiana, at least ½ time, and have a minimum 2.0 GPA.
+And at least 12 months left in your educational journey.

 No cohabitation in a partnered relationship (living together but not married)

 If you meet those requirements, we can begin the interview process.
 We will need you to supply a letter of good standing from your institution and other credentials required to qualify.
 Life Plan clients may access the food pantry as often as needed.
-Once you become a client, you could receive help with rent, utilities, water and other financial assistance, and will have full access to our food pantry, clothing through our consignment shop partnerships, access to household items, discounted car repair, and more.
+Once you become a client, you could receive help with rent, utilities, water and other financial assistance, and will have full access to our food pantry, clothing closet, access to household items, discounted car repair, and more.
 We try and assist with anything that would “bust your budget” while you are trying to finish your education.

 Bridge Program